Donovan211/Donovan211/README.md

 ## Hey there👋
 My name is Unathi Spele, and I am a student currently doing their first year in BSc Mathematical and Computer science.
-My current interests are in all things regarding C++ and Java!
+My current interests are in all things regarding C++ and Java.

-     ProfileMe.dev

 ### Socials
   <p align="left">